What is it?

 When should you buy Professional Insurance?

 You must purchase Professional Liability Insurance before you are entitled to practice architecture in Ontario.
-The Architects Act and its Regulation require you to purchase Professional Liability Insurance as a prerequisite for providing services to the public under a Certificate of Practice issued by the OAA.
+The Architects Act and its Regulation require you to purchase Professional Liability Insurance as a prerequisite for providing services to the public under a Certificate of Practice issued by the Ontario Association of Architects (OAA).
 This ensures that you, your practice and your employees will have protection from insurance before the risks are assumed.

 Where do I obtain Professional Liability Insurance?